ethereum/hive/README.md

  * `/blocks/` folder with numbered singleton blocks to import before startup
  * `/keys/` contains account keys that should be imported before startup

 Client startup scripts need to ensure that they load the genesis state first, then import a possibly longer blockchain and then import possibly numerous individual blocks.
 The reason for requiring two different block sources is that specifying a single chain is more optimal, but tests requiring forking chains cannot create a single chain.

 Besides the standardized chain configurations, clients can in general be modified behavior-wise in quite a few ways that are mostly supported by all clients, yet are implemented differently in each.
-As such, each possible behavioral change required by some validator or simulator is characterized by an environment variable, which clients should interpret as best as they can.
+As such, each possible behavioral change required by some simulator is characterized by an environment variable, which clients should interpret as best as they can.

 The behavioral configuration variables: